 Culture, moreover, is a core component of our identity.
 Biology provides the hardware, but our native culture and mother tongue are the basic operating system, the framework in terms of which we experience the world.

 If having taste presupposes enculturation, and cultures are characterized by a unity of style, and our culture is at the core of our identity, what should one’s attitude be toward eclecticism?
-If one has a healthy identification with one’s own culture and well-developed tastes, one will quite naturally find foreign cultures distasteful, ranging from mere discomfort with slightly different cultures to strong distaste for radically different ones.
+If one has a healthy identification with one’s own culture and well-developed tastes, one will quite naturally find foreign cultures distasteful, ranging from mild discomfort with slightly different cultures to strong distaste for radically different ones.

 Now this claim will sound shocking to educated Westerners, but these very people are quite comfortable expressing distaste for the lower classes of their own societies even as they gush over the crude handicrafts of Third World peasants.
 But this sort of eclecticism is actually a manifestation of cultural decadence.
 Eclecticism presupposes a lack of taste, based on a lack of enculturation.
 A lack of enculturation means lack of identity with one’s own culture, an alienation from it that permits the loosening of its unity of style and the infiltration of foreign elements.

 But isn’t it possible to have a genuine and healthy appreciation for the creations of other cultures?
 And isn’t this a very white thing to do?
 Indeed, arguably this is part of the process of enculturation, for the bulk of European high culture is foreign to any particular European folk culture.
-But it is an even greater stretch to genuinely appreciate non-European cultures, and to be authentic such an appreciation must be solidly grounded in one’s own culture and taste.
+But it is an even greater stretch to genuinely appreciate non-European cultures, and to be authentic, such an appreciation must be solidly grounded in one’s own culture and taste.
 Such an achievement is about as rare as being fluent in a foreign language.
 In other words, it is an achievement of elites and can never be a characteristic of a mass society.

-But as with all other forms of multiculturalism, eclecticism is not really promoted because it enriches us, but because it impoverishes us.
+As with all other forms of multiculturalism, eclecticism is not really promoted because it enriches us, but because it impoverishes us.
 By embracing eclecticism and multiculturalism, you don’t really gain the exotic; you simply lose the familiar.
 You don’t gain the whole world; you simply lose your sense of home.
 You don’t really encounter foreign cultures; you just alienate yourself from your own.

-Eventually, though, if that process is continued out to the nth degree—and nobody is opposing that except reactionaries like us—there will be a new unity of style.
+Eventually, though, if that process is continued to the nth degree—and nobody is opposing that today except reactionaries like us—there will be a new unity of style.
 Namely, everything is going to be turned into a homogeneous gray consumer goo.
 As cultures mingle and jostle and rub together, all their differences will be erased, and the new universal style that emerges will not be the product of any particular people and its genius, but a least-common-denominator precipitate of all the peoples in the world who have had their unique cultural identities erased.